 Four grams per day of NeutraOat, taken as two grams twice daily, pre-meal.
 We ship enough for the full duration.

-The same paired kits go out again, followed by a thirty-minute conversation about how it went: what worked, what didn't, what you'd pay for it.
+The same two kits go out again, followed by a thirty-minute conversation about how it went, what worked and what didn't, and what you'd be willing to pay for it.
 You'll see how your numbers changed against your own baseline.
-An optional follow-up sample at week sixteen captures post-dose dynamics.
+There's an optional follow-up sample at week sixteen that shows what happens to your levels after you stop.

 Food-grade NeutraOat, batch-tested, shipped to you.